hnlee/debezium-tutorial/README.md

 ## Installation

-Run `docker compose up` from the root of the project directory.
+Run `docker compose up --build` from the root of the project directory.

 Check to see if the connector is configured: